 A great deal of fuss was made when the title character of Felicity cropped her mane of curls between seasons.

-Subverted in Buffy the Vampire Slayer: after Buffy has sex with Spike for the first time and regrets it, she gives herself a haircut because he had complimented her hair.
+Subverted in Buffy the Vampire Slayer: after Buffy has sex with Spike for the first time and regrets it, she butchers her own hair because he had complimented it.
 After this cut, she's in a salon trying to get it repaired.
 She also quickly gets back together with Spike, as it takes more than a haircut to change your life when you're suffering from chronic depression.

 Not a haircut as such but the way Buffy has her hair can be an indication that something is...off.
 If it's curly or frizzy then chances are good that she is under the influence of a spell or curse.